ischollETH/planning-and-decision-making-for-autonomous-robots-ETH/README.md

 This repository contains the python programming exercises and final project for the course 'Planning and Decision Making for Autonomous Robots' (Prof. Frazzoli) @ ETH Zurich.
 For detailed descriptions, see the documentation in the `docs/` folder.

+The final project was awarded the full grade bonus.

+Credit for skeleton codes, exercise descriptions and setups go to Prof. Frazzoli and his teaching assistants ([course exercise website](https://idsc-frazzoli.github.io/PDM4AR-exercises/)).

 ## Exercise 1: Lexicographic comparison

 This introductory exercise implements a function that compares two vectors according to a lexicographic order.
 For each entry, lower is better.
 Such an order can be interesting when ranking and comparing constraints and constraint violations respectively plans for an autonomous vehicle.